mirzamamun547/hell/README.md

+### solution-of-curve-fitting-model

-# least square regression method for Polynomial Regression
+# least square regression method for Polynomial equations theory

-## least square regression method for Polynomial Regression – Introduction
+## least square regression method for Polynomial equations – Introduction
 Polynomial regression is a statistical method used to fit a higher-degree polynomial to a set of data points.
 Unlike linear regression, which fits a straight line, polynomial regression can capture curvature in the data.

 The assumed form of the polynomial is: